DevExpress/testcafe/docs/articles/documentation/test-api/actions/press-key.md

 ### Text Field-Based Inputs

-TestCafe supports keystroke selection and navigation in the following input types:
+TestCafe supports selection and navigation with keystrokes in the following input types:

 * `email`
 * `number`